 Matosinhos beach is the place to go to find surfboard rentals in Porto.
 It’s the closest area to the city center with its own array of surf shops and outfitters.
 Av.
 Norton de Matos runs parallel to the beach.
 Check there for rental outlets that offer day-long or week-long hires.
 In the summer, there are also likely to be pop-up surf rentals on the beach itself.

-So, you’ve chosen a Porto surf trip?
+Convinced a Porto surf trip is the right way to go?
 Great!
 Below are a few of the travel ins and outs that might be helpful as you plan your jaunt to the Atlantic.

 How to get around Porto